ekurtgl/basler_arduino/readme.md

 Optional Steps for hardware trigger:

+2. Connect:
-2. Connect Pin 3 of Arduino with Pin 1 (Brown cable) of the Basler, and GND pin of Arduino with Pin 6 (White cable) of the Basler.
+    - Pin 3 of Arduino with Pin 1 (Brown cable) of the Basler, and Pin 4 (Green cable) of the FLIR GS3-U3.
+    - GND pin of Arduino with Pin 6 (White cable) of the Basler, and Pin 5 (Brown cable) of the FLIR GS3-U3.

 3. Connect Pin 10 of Arduino with the stimulation's input ((+) for the external LED) line, and GND pin of Arduino with LED's (-) line.